 Mama Midwife: A Birth Adventure by Christy Tyner

 Mama Midwife is the story of young Miso the mouse, whose mother is a midwife.
 When Mama rushes out of the house in the middle of the night during a slumber party, Miso’s friends are intrigued!
 Is Miso’s mama a superhero?
 A secret agent?
 Miso giggles at the theories and gathers her friends close to share the real-life adventures of a midwife.
 When Miso’s dream of attending a birth in the forest comes true, she learns more about birth then she ever could have imagined.
-Whether your baby is born at home or in the hospital, Mama Midwife is a hip and tender story that introduces children to midwifery, while celebrating and affirming our ability to birth.

 The Waterbirth Story by Lisa Marie Sanchez Oxenham & Tegwyn DeForest